ilievZlatko/Nodejs-api-ts-done-right/README.md

-# Build a REST API with Node.js, Mongoose & TypeScript
+# REST API with Node.js, Mongoose & TypeScript (used as example)

 Note: This repository includes the [postman collection for the finished API](postman_collection.json)